meesjansen/Options_In_Simulation/README.md

 > 🧩 **Tip:**
 > For cloud or on-premise clusters without Apptainer, the same workflow can be executed using the "Running Isaac Sim Container" section from
 > [Isaac Sim AWS Docker setup](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/install_advanced_cloud_setup_aws.html).
 > Use the .def file as a blueprint to manually install the right packages and remember to use ```/isaac-sim/python.sh``` to launch python scripts.
+Make sure to pull the correct image from below and create the correct cached volume mounts on the host.
 Both methods yield identical results when the same seeds and configuration are used.
-Make sure to pull the correct image from below and create the correct cached volume mounts on the host:
 ```bash
 docker pull nvcr.io/nvidia/isaac-sim:4.0.0